Outpatient Alcohol Rehab Treatment Options

 In general, outpatient alcohol rehab is most appropriate for people who:

 If you are wondering if an outpatient alcohol rehab center is right for you, the best way to find out is to speak with a healthcare professional.
 Zinnia Healing has a team of drug addiction specialists who can help you assess your needs and develop a treatment plan that is right for your substance use disorder.
-Contact us today at (855) 430-9439 to get started on your journey to stop drinking.
+You can contact us at (855) 430-9439, our drug addiction hotline, to get started on your journey to stop drinking.

 What to expect from outpatient alcohol rehab